discover-labs/dictum/docs/docs/data_model/tables.md

 The `users` table contains users, with just one meaningful attribute: the timestamp of when the user signed up (`created_at`).

+The `user_sessions` table contains information about user activity — when a session started and which user it was.

-`categories` is just a mapping of category identifier to human-readable names.
+`categories` is just a mapping of order category identifier to human-readable names.

 ## Define a measure